Florida Tint Exemption

 • Repeat offenses: $116+ fine, mandatory court appearance

-• Additional: You may be required to remove the tint and show proof of removal
+• Correctable: You may be ordered to remove the tint and provide proof of removal to the clerk of court

-Florida law restricts certain tint colors: Red and amber not permitted.
-These colors are prohibited regardless of whether you have a medical exemption.
+Florida §316.2953 restricts certain tint colors: Red and amber not permitted.
+These colors are prohibited on all vehicles regardless of whether you have a medical exemption.
+Only neutral-tone films (charcoal, gray, bronze, or carbon) are permitted.

-Exemption documentation must be kept in the vehicle
+Exemption certificate must be kept in the vehicle at all times

 Common Questions About Florida Tint Laws